We have already addressed the issue of the definition of the property, the purchase price or the terms of the purchase agreement.

 Buyer’s interest

-The buyer has an interest in ensuring that the apartment or house is free of both factual defects (e.g. rotten floors) and legal defects (the apartment has been sold twice, there is an easement or lease agreement with a problem tenant or there is a mortgage on it).
+The buyer has an interest in ensuring that the apartment or house is free from both factual defects (e.g. rotten floors) and legal defects (the apartment has been sold twice, there is an easement or lease agreement with a problem tenant or there is a mortgage on it).
+Any property purchase should be supported by a carefully drafted contract that addresses these aspects up front.

 The buyer should therefore insist on express warranties.
-The seller’s warranties can and often do cover a wide area of concern:
+Seller warranties can and often do cover a wide area of concern:

 - ownership of the property,

-- other persons’ rights in rem or other encumbrances on the property,
+- other people’s rights in rem or other encumbrances on the property,

 - hidden defects,